go-qkbell/blog/content/posts/data_structure/hash_table.md

 - Data clustering<br>
 -- Many data form groups in bucket, and it will start to take time to find a free slot or to search for an index.<br>
--- Need to re-hash has table when elements are deleted.
+-- Need to re-hash hash table when elements are deleted.

 ### Separate Chaining
 ![DataStructure](/../images/hash_chaining.png)